Digital training and support

 For some submissions the requirement is to submit the finished video directly to Moodle.
 There is a specialised submission type which handles this.

-See our help on Submitting video to Moodle*
+Visit our help page: Submitting video to Moodle.

-See our Embedding video in Mahara help page*
+Visit our help page for more information: Embedding video in Mahara help.